 American Colonial architecture has come a long way.
 The styles found in most colonies during the 1600s to 1700s spread from:

-The country had settlers from around the world that inhabited parts of America.
+The country had settlers from around the world who inhabited parts of America, resulting in a Colonial revival.
 Still, when you look at American Colonial architecture, most of it is from the British Colonial style.
-The reason is that America was under the rule of Britain for a long time.
+The reason is that America was under the rule of Britain for a long time, resulting in this Colonial Revival.

 Therefore, British Colonial architecture is not as defined and is a mix of the above.
 The Americans used local materials to build their home according to the styles of European countries.
-They learned the construction techniques making their changes.
+They learned the construction techniques to make their changes.

 Characteristics of Colonial Architecture

-Yet, when you look at the American Colonial designs found in urban areas, they do not look exactly like the French colonial architecture or the German Colonial style.
+Yet, when you look at the early colonists, designs found in urban areas do not look exactly like the French Colonial architecture or the German Colonial style.
 So, here we look at some of these essential elements.

 Symmetrical Facades

-Another feature commonly found in your Colonia homes is the steeply pitched roof and a staple design found in many homes.
+Another feature commonly found in your Colonia homes is the steeply pitched roof, a staple design in many homes.
 The reason is that it allows for drainage and works well if there is no second floor.

 With the simple half-story design, it pairs well with a pitched roof.
-Further, the space available served as an attic and has dormer windows.
+Further, the space available served as an attic and had dormer windows.
+These roofs were made from different materials, including clay tile.

 Exterior Designs and Decorative